Applications and Information about the IMEA Electric Efficiency Program for FY2022-23

 The total incentive cannot exceed 75 percent of the total project cost.
 IMEA Member municipalities are free to set any additional caps or incentive restrictions.
 IMEA reserves the right to review applications, withhold funding, cancel funding or negotiate incentive levels.
 Bid prices must be in line with current market conditions for similar projects/conditions.
 See applications for the eligible incentive levels of specific electric efficiency measures.

 Acceptable Equipment/Measures.
 See applications for details on the types of energy efficient equipment that are eligible to receive incentives.

 Payment Schedule/Reporting and Project Monitoring.

 The Notice to Proceed (sent upon approval of the pre-application) will specify the conditions of payment and the payment schedule.
-Grantees will allow officials from the IMEA Member and IMEA officials access to their site to verify project issues.
+Grantees will allow officials from the IMEA Member municipality and IMEA officials access to their site to verify project issues.
 Energy savings numbers will be shared with IMEA (for public release unless specifically noted as confidential or proprietary).